marcusgia2505/LIONESS_doc/docs/040_reference_manual.rst

 .. image:: _static/ConditionalDisplayExample.png
    :alt:  100px

-.. note:: do NOT use calls to the server in this condition (like getValue()) because this will slow down the page (as the display conditions are checked very frequently; the numbrer of requests will overload the server.
+.. note:: do NOT use calls to the server in this condition (like getValue()) because this will slow down the page (as the display conditions are checked very frequently; the number of requests will overload the server.

 Copy element
 ~~~~~~~~~~~~~